JSpielz/EECS470_LAB1/README.md

 This is the repository for a 5-stage, pipelined, synthesizable, RISC-V processor which will be the basis of your final project.
-VeriSimpleV is based on the common 5-stage pipeline mentioned in class.
+VeriSimpleV is based on the common 5-stage pipeline mentioned in class and the text.

 See the [Project Specification](https://drive.google.com/file/d/1XaPiocfSfWfQdJxsrXNeeH1_XXoLH6jF/view?usp=drive_link) and the [RISC-V Introduction slides](https://drive.google.com/file/d/1xsHJ_FIMXR7fHx27GREDBSqr7L3B3Ql_/view?usp=drive_link)